Bernese Jura Railway: Merger into the Jura–Simplon Railway

 On 1 January 1890, the Jura–Bern–Luzern including the Gümligen–Lucerne line, which was owned by the canton of Bern, and the Western Swiss Railways (Suisse-Occidentale–Simplon, SOS) merged to form the Jura–Simplon Railways (Chemins de fer du Jura-Simplon, JS).
 From this point on it was the largest Swiss railway company; it was partly owned by the Swiss Confederation as a result of the purchase of shares on the market.
 On 1 January 1891, the JS took over the operations of the Pont–Vallorbe Railway (Chemin de fer Pont–Vallorbe, PV).
 Only the JS had sufficient resources to progress on the construction of the Simplon Tunnel that had been planned for decades.

 The bridge over the Birs built by Gustave Eiffel for the Bernese Jura collapsed shortly after the merger.
 The Münchenstein rail disaster on 14 June 1891 was the largest railway disaster in Switzerland to that time.

 Graphical summary

-Bwlow is an overview of the history of the Jura bernois and the Jura–Bern–Luzern (O: opening; T: takeover):
+Below is an overview of the history of the Jura bernois and the Jura–Bern–Luzern (O: opening; T: takeover):